Preschool science television represents a special niche, and there aren't many really good science shows for young children.

 The main characters are a pteranodon family (which includes an adopted T. rex) who travel through time to visit all sorts of prehistoric creatures.

-As an adult viewer, Dinosaur Train doesn't entertain me as much as Peep does.
+As an adult viewer, Dinosaur Train doesn't hold my interest the way Peep does.
 But Dinosaur Train appeals to kids and the paleontology is accurate.
 Kids also learn about ecology, animal behavior, adaptations, and hypothesis-testing.
 A typical episode features two stories, and each adventure is followed by a short talk with “Dr. Scott,” a real-life paleontologist.

 Emphasis: Everyday math and science; engineering, earth science, health